Skip to content

 }

-Use VideoController.setRemoteVideoFrameListener() to register your video frame handler as the callback to receive video frames.
+Use VideoController.setRemoteVideoFrameListener() to register your handler to receive remote video frames.

 Example: